OctopusDeploy/docs/docs/reference/variable-substitution-syntax.md

-TheÂ *Format* filter available from Octopus Deploy version 3.5 allows for converting of input based on an additionally provided argument that is passed to the *.ToString()*method.
+The *Format* filter available from Octopus Deploy version 3.5 allows for converting of input based on an additionally provided argument that is passed to the *.ToString()*method.

 | MyVar Value | Example Input | Output |
 | --- | --- | --- |